lacework/terraform-provider-lacework/website/docs/r/integration_aws_ct.html.markdown

 ### Migrating an existing AWS CloudTrail integration to the Organization level

-When trying to migrate and existing AWS CloudTrail integration from one of your Lacework accounts to the organization level so that you can use the `org_account_mappings` argument, you need to delete the integration, update the Lacework provider to access the organization level data set, and run `terraform apply` to create a new integration at the organization level.
+When attempting to migrate an existing AWS CloudTrail integration from one of your Lacework accounts to the organization level so that you can use the `org_account_mappings` argument, you need to delete the integration, update the Lacework provider to access the organization level data set, and run `terraform apply` to create a new integration at the organization level.